aboedecker05/MIMS-O2Ar/README.md

 Friedman, J., Bohonak, A. J., & Levine, R. A. (2013).
 When are two pieces better than one: fitting and testing OLS and RMA regressions.
 Environmetrics, 24(5), 306-316.

-For Figure 3, we calcuated the N2:Ar effect size (delta N2:Ar) for each experiment and graphed the results over the range of O2:Ar.
+For Figure 3, we calcuated the ∆N2:Ar for each experiment and graphed the results over the range of O2:Ar.

 Figure 4: